shantanubhadoria/go-roman/README.markdown

     4

 ## go-roman
---

     import "github.com/shantanubhadoria/go-roman/roman"

-Package roman provides methods for verifying if a number is a valid roman numeral and finding its indo-arabic equivalent
+Package roman provides methods for verifying if a number is a valid roman numeral and finding its indo-arabic equivalent. the go-roman command uses the same package

 Author: Shantanu Bhadoria